 Now your device is ready to deploy your Redis app

-Step 1: Add “redis” app to the device & deploy the change
+Step 1: Add “redis” to the device and deploy

 a) Add “redis” app